 If your warehouse receives merchandise inventory, an I-shaped layout may be optimal.
 With this design, all products flow in a straight line from receiving to shipping, with inventory and packing in the middle.

 If you have a small warehouse, you’ll need to think even more creatively.
 You can place inventory against each wall that isn’t a receiving or shipping dock, with an island of important products in the middle.
 Use an ABC inventory analysis to keep things efficient.

 Store A products close to the front of the warehouse, B products in the middle, and C products towards the back.
+Make sure each product's UPC code is clearly identifiable, too.
 This structure makes it simple for pickers and packers to access any area they need without walking through the entire warehouse.